Again, I felt the same pulse.

 “Am I?”
 The way he looked at me was hideous.
 His long fingers kept tapping on the table.
 It only took a few seconds for me to obey.
 He was impatient and I was alone.

 There was a sense of satisfaction hidden behind the motion of his lips.
 The hard jaw he has got sturdy.
 I guessed he was relieved.
 I swore for my dead rabbit that I have never met him before, but he looked pleased, right after I mentioned my name.

 “I’ve been looking for you, Nabila,” his fingers formed a fist, “and I have never understood how you could escape from me for such a long time.”

-His head ducked, hid his face from the gray of night.
+His head ducked, hid his face from the gray of the night.
 I grabbed the handle of my cup, didn’t want to let it go.
 Again, I noticed Bob wasn’t interested in me sitting with this stranger.
-An old couple at another corner wasn’t care neither.
-When he raised his head, the heartbeat of mine was roaring, gave a pain of grieved.
+An old couple at another corner wasn’t caring neither.
+When he raised his head, the heartbeat of mine was roaring, gave a pain of grieving.
 And the next scene I remember was just shimmering light all over me.
 I heard Bob shouting my name and when I forced my eyes to peek out of the light, he was trying to wake me up, pounding my body which laid helpless.

 The anon was clutching my wrist, took me away from my body.
 I’ve never thought that I was allowed to look into his face.
 A little disappointed that he did not give me a chance to ask just one question.

 In response of Daily Post’s writing prompt challenge “Greetings, Stranger“:You’re sitting at a café when a stranger approach you.
 This person asks what your name is, and, for some reason, you reply.
 The stranger nods, “I’ve been looking for you.”
 What happens next?